tbatesdev/TimeChamberFitness/documentation/3-Business_Requirements/README.md

 ## Business Requirements/Back End:

 ###	Checkout:
-⦁	The follwoing must be visible on this page: User's Shopping Cart of items ready for purchase, payment method with input field, shipping address with text field, total price of all items in user's shopping cart
+⦁	The following must be visible on this page: User's Shopping Cart of items ready for purchase, payment method with input field, shipping address with text field, total price of all items in user's shopping cart

 ###	Profile